Siouxsie and the Banshees

-Siouxsie and the Banshees (/ˈsuzi ænd ðə ˈbænʃiz/ SU-zi-and-the-BAN-shees) were a British rock band formed in London in 1976 by vocalist Siouxsie Sioux and bass guitarist Steven Severin.
-Post-punk pioneers, they were widely influential, both over their contemporaries and later acts.
-The Times called the group "one of the most audacious and uncompromising musical adventurers of the post-punk era".
+Siouxsie and the Banshees (/ˈsuzi ænd ðə ˈbænʃiz/ SU-zi-and-the-BAN-shees) were a British rock band formed in London in 1976 by vocalist Siouxsie Sioux and bassist Steven Severin.
+The Times called them "one of the most audacious and uncompromising musical adventurers of the post-punk era".

-Initially associated with the punk scene, the band – including guitarist John McKay and drummer Kenny Morris – rapidly evolved to create "a form of post-punk discord full of daring rhythmic and sonic experimentation".
-Their debut album The Scream was released to widespread critical acclaim in 1978.
+With guitarist John McKay and drummer Kenny Morris, they created "a form of post-punk discord full of daring rhythmic and sonic experimentation".
+Their debut album The Scream (1978) received widespread acclaim.
 Following membership changes, including the addition of guitarist John McGeoch and drummer Budgie, they changed their musical direction and became one of the most successful alternative pop groups of the 1980s.
 Their third album Kaleidoscope (1980) peaked at number 5 on the UK Albums Chart.
 With Juju (1981) which also reached the top 10, they became an influence on the emerging gothic scene.

-In 1988, the band made a breakthrough in North America with the multifaceted album Peepshow, which received critical praise.
+The band made a breakthrough in North America with the multifaceted album Peepshow (1988), which received critical praise.
 With substantial support from alternative rock radio stations, they achieved a mainstream hit in the US in 1991 with the pop single "Kiss Them for Me".
+Siouxsie and the Banshees' other best-known songs include "Hong Kong Garden" (1978), "Happy House" (1980), "Spellbound" (1981), "Cities in Dust" (1985) and "Peek-a-Boo" (1988).
 During their career, Siouxsie and the Banshees released 11 studio albums and 30 singles.
 The band experienced several line-up changes, with Siouxsie and Severin being the only constant members.
-They disbanded in 1996, with Siouxsie and Budgie continuing to record music as the Creatures, a second band they had formed in the early 1980s.
-In 2004, Siouxsie began a solo career.
+They disbanded in 1996.

+The band were post-punk pioneers.
+They have been widely influential, both on contemporaries and later acts.
+They have been cited as an influence by bands such as Joy Division, the Cure, U2, Radiohead, and singers such as Tricky and Jeff Buckley.